Relying too much on any one service for your sports academy’s cash can put your business at risk.

 Test Prep and Tutoring

-If your academy is like mine was, many of your clients are high school athletes, and one of their biggest concerns is impending college admissions tests.
+If your academy is like mine was, many of your clients are high school athletes.
+One of their biggest concerns is impending college admissions tests.

 You probably know how important ACT and SAT scores are to the college admissions process, which is why test prep services have developed into a big industry.